Jamil Akhtar: Club career

+Jamil (middle, sitting row), with the Punjab football team in 1952.

-Akhtar played for Lahore club Rangers FC throughout his career.
+Akhtar was member of Lahore club Rangers FC throughout his career.
 He represented Punjab University football team from 1948 to 1951.
 In 1950, he played for Rangers FC at the Rovers Cup in 1951 in Bombay.
 He won the Lahore District Soccer Championship with the club in June 1951.

 He also represented Punjab in the National Football Championship from 1950 to 1953, captaining the team in the last year.
-He also played for Pakistan Railways at the National Football Championship.
+He later played for Pakistan Railways at the National Football Championship.

 In 1954, he played in India for the Calcutta Football League club East Bengal.
 In 1958, Akhtar played for Lahore club Zamindars FC.